jgrelet/Iliade-CO2-O2/README.md

 * The second is the .tsgqc file : the thermosalinograph output file
 * The third file is the .oxy file : the optode output file

-if you want to visualize data, you can run the trace function:
+If you want to visualize data, you will need the m_map package.
+You can download it [here](http://www.eos.ubc.ca/~rich/m_map1.4.zip)
+Once you will have download it, unzip it where you want and add it path to your MATLAB path.
+Then, you will have to download the [maps](https://www.ngdc.noaa.gov/mgg/shorelines/data/gshhs/latest/). uncompress the content and put it in m_map/private

+Then, you can run the trace function:

 ```matlab
 >> trace